 1. Personalized catalog

-Global manufacturers often need to control which customers can purchase which products.
+Global manufacturers need to control which products a given customer is allowed to buy.
 This could be for regulatory reasons, strategic reasons, or a combination of the two.
-It’s easy to handle this restriction for manual order entry processes—SAP ERP defines the customer’s allowed products, and a CSR (customer service rep) can only place an order that conforms to these rules.
+Since SAP ERP defines the customer’s allowed products, and a CSR (customer service rep) can only place an order that conforms to these rules, it’s easy to handle this restriction for manual order entry processes.

 How to deliver a personalized B2B catalog